wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/Code units/Chunks.md

 This "sequence of statements" can be from anywhere -- it's not relevant to the interpreter.
 It could be a whole or part of a file on a disk, the text in a text control in a GUI app, or the stream of characters being typed into a live interpreter running in a terminal session.

-Example of a chunk of code, stored in a file called "hello-world.ns":
+Example of a chunk of code, stored in a file called *hello-world.ns*:

 ```nanoscript
 print("Hello world")